US stocks gain ground following 7 straight weeks of losses

-NEW YORK (AP) — Stocks rose in morning trading on Wall Street Monday following seven weeks of declines that nearly ended the bull market that began in March 2020.
+NEW YORK (AP) — Stocks rallied in afternoon trading on Wall Street Monday following seven weeks of declines that nearly ended the bull market that began in March 2020.

-VMware surged 19.9% following a report that chipmaker Broadcom is offering to buy the cloud-computing company.
+VMware surged 21.4% following a report that chipmaker Broadcom is offering to buy the cloud-computing company.
+JPMorgan Chase jumped 7.7% after giving investors an encouraging update on its financial forecasts.

-Retailers and other companies that rely on direct consumer spending slipped.
-Amazon fell 2.5% and Home Depot fell 1.4%.
+Retailers and some other companies that rely on direct consumer lagged the broader market.
+Amazon fell 1.1%.
 A series of disappointing earnings reports from key retailers last week raised concerns that consumers are tempering spending on a wide range of goods as they get squeezed by rising inflation.

 Lingering concerns about inflation have been weighing on the market and have kept major indexes in a slump.
 The benchmark S&P 500 is so far experiencing its longest weekly losing streak since the dot-com bubble was deflating in 2001.
 It came close to falling 20% from its peak earlier this year, which would put the index at the heart of most workers' 401(k) accounts into a bear market.